scrossuk/locic/docs/Modules.rst

 Loci projects can be broken down into one or more modules, with each module consisting of one or more source files.
 The sources files for a module are all passed to the Loci compiler, which then generates the relevant assembly code (LOCIC generates LLVM IR) for the module.
 These outputs can then be linked together to produce the final project binaries.

-To enable this process, Loci supports 'importing' and 'exporting' symbols and constructs from a module.
+To enable this process, Loci supports *importing* and *exporting* symbols and constructs from a module.
 Any symbols or constructs not marked for import and export are considered to be internal, and therefore unavailable for linking.

 Imports
 ~~~~~~~